pajtai/Netlumination.com/application/_posts/2013-09-16-pass-the-curry.md

             $deferred = new $.Deferred();
         }

-        // NOTE: we should probably unshift $deferred onto arguments - just in case - leaving that out for readability returned = method.call(context, $deferred);
+        // NOTE: we should probably unshift $deferred onto an Array converted arguments - just in case - leaving that out for readability returned = method.call(context, $deferred);

         return $deferred ? $deferred.promise() : returned;